raven-black-dream/digital-garden/posts/Game Notes/Second Chronicle/Game 11.md

 Sorin goes to sequester himself and finish his own work

 Andrea receives a message from Pietro - extremely formal, requests Andrea's presence in his office
-- Andrea has been hiding the results of an investigation Pietro had him doing [[Game 3]])
+- Andrea has been hiding the results of an investigation Pietro had him doing ([[Game 3]])
 - The letter sent to Vincent
 - What is the cost? - a boon
 - Andrea stands up to Pietro
-- Pietro agrees and Andrea hands over what Vincent gave him [[Game 9]]
+- Pietro agrees and Andrea hands over what Vincent gave him ([[Game 9]])
+- Andrea leaves

+Sorin
--
+- Continuing his experiments

+Game End